Frequently Asked Questions

 • Yes, it can be covered under physiotherapy benefits.
 Payment for the class is required upfront.
 You will receive an invoice after the first session that can be submitted to insurance for reimbursement.

-• The cost is $100 for two 1-hour classes, run over two consecutive weeks.
+• The cost is $180 for three 1-hour classes, run over three consecutive weeks.

 • If your child is over 5 and struggling with any of the symptoms listed above, active physiotherapy management would be recommended.
 If your child is between 2-5 and you are looking for guidance with potty training or they are experiencing symptoms, you are also welcome to book an assessment.